rammelmueller/pragmatic-k8s-hosting/slides.md

 - .. a clear understanding when it is viable to self-host k8s
 - .. a list of standard go-to tools
 - .. the urge to use GitOps right away
+- .. some hands on experience with that!

 </StickyNote>